 l) These channels (AIS 1 and AIS 2) are used for an automatic identification system (AIS) capable of providing worldwide operation, unless other frequencies are designated on a regional basis for this purpose.
 Such use should be in accordance with the most recent version of Recommendation ITU-R M.1371.
 (WRC-07)

 m) These channels may be operated as single frequency channels, subject to coordination with affected administrations.
-(WRC-07)
+The following conditions apply for single frequency usage:

+– The lower frequency portion of these channels may be operated as single frequency channels by ship and coast stations.

+– Transmission using the upper frequency portion of these channels is limited to coast stations.

+– If permitted by administrations and specified by national regulations, the upper frequency portion of these channels may be used by ship stations for transmission.
+All precautions should be taken to avoid harmful interference to channels AIS 1, AIS 2, 2027* and 2028*.
+(WRC-15)

+* From 1 January 2019, channel 2027 will be designated ASM 1 and channel 2028 will be designated ASM 2.

 n) With the exception of AIS, the use of these channels (75 and 76) should be restricted to navigation-related communications only and all precautions should be taken to avoid harmful interference to channel 16, by limiting the output power to 1 W. (WRC-12)